 Nexus Brands Group

-- Team Leadership: Building, hiring, and managing a high-performing global data team to support senior leadership across the group.
+- Team Leadership: Built and lead a team of PhD-level data scientists and engineers, supporting senior leadership across the group.

-- KPI Strategy: Designed and implemented an EOS Level 10 (L10) executive scorecard, aligning core KPIs with operational priorities to support data-driven decision-making and execution discipline.
+- KPI Strategy: Designed and implemented an EOS Level 10 (L10) executive scorecard, aligning core KPIs with operational priorities.

 Nexus Brands Group

-Transformed the data function for 5 European businesses across tattoo, beauty, and pet grooming supply.
-Consolidated fragmented data sources into a universal data warehouse, enabling consistent automated reporting.
-This role laid the groundwork for the global structure I now lead, and resulted in my promotion to Global Lead.
+Built the data function from scratch for 5 European businesses across tattoo, beauty, and pet grooming supply.
+Consolidated fragmented data sources into a unified data warehouse, enabling consistent automated reporting across all entities.
+This work laid the groundwork for the global structure I now lead, and resulted in my promotion to Global Lead Data Scientist.

 Queen's University Belfast